Only the title matters for success-starved Germany

 Mats Hummels, a long way from top form after missing several months through injury, and Per Mertesacker have yet to impress as a central partnership.

-With left-back Marcel Schmelzer ruled out through injury and Lahm leaving his right-back position, the Germany defence could prove their Achilles heel.
+With left-back Marcel Schmelzer ruled out through injury and Lahm leaving his right-back position, the Germany defense could prove their Achilles heel.

 If the 1-0 win over Chile in a March friendly highlighted the challenges Germany could face against strong South American teams, a 2-2 draw against a feisty Cameroon on June 1 confirmed that no match would be easy.